How to make a new release of scikit-nano¶

 For purposes of this example, we’ll assume we’re working

-on the development branch dev
+on the development branch dev, with current version number

-.
-After merging our shiny new feature
+0.X.Y.dev.
+After merging our shiny new feature branch code

-and checking that all unit tests are
+into dev and checking that all unit tests are

 passing, we’re ready to create a new stable release

-.
+with version number 0.X.Y.
 This is my current workflow:

 - Update release notes.